HOME

 IF WISHES WERE HORSES, INC

-Therapeutic Horseback Riding Programs FOR CHILDREN
+Therapeutic Horseback Riding for Children

 at FLEET EQUESTRIAN CENTER, LLC

-SPECIAL NEEDS THERAPEUTIC PROGRAM RECREATIONAL THERAPEUTIC PROGRAM
+RECREATIONAL THERAPEUTIC PROGRAM

 I saw a child who couldn't walk